OpenDriveLab/OpenScene/README.md

 We consider occupancy as a unified representation for various sub-tasks within autonomous driving perception, general scene understanding, and embodied robotics.
 The pre-training of occupancy detection tasks on massive data is expected to benefit various downstream perception-related tasks.

-### Pre-Training by Occupancy Forecasting
+### Large-Scale Occupancy Prediction

-The pre-training task is defined as occupancy forecasting by the intersection-over-union (**mIoU**) over all classes.
+The pre-training task is defined as occupancy prediction by the intersection-over-union (**mIoU**) over all classes.

 Let $C$ be the number of classes.